-The St. Louis Hotel’s slave auction block has been written about by numerous travelers who frequented New Orleans for business and pleasure.
-Sensationalism aside, visitors seem to have been surprised by the grandeur and spectacle of the Hotel’s exchange area, which functioned as a sort of theater compared to the clandestine, modest showrooms of most other Southern slave markets.
+Numerous 19th-century travelers who frequented New Orleans for business and pleasure described the slave auction block in St. Louis Hotel.
+Sensationalism aside, visitors recorded their surprise at the grandeur and spectacle of the Hotel’s exchange area, which functioned as a sort of auction theater compared to the clandestine, modest showrooms of most other Southern cities’ slave markets.
 Today the Omni Royal Orleans Hotel stands on the site of the former exchange where so many families were separated and lives changed.

 Today, if you face the Chartres side of the Omni Royale Orleans Hotel, above the columns located near the parking garage, the word “CHANGE” is clearly visible.
 Originally there was a sign that read, “NEW ORLEANS EXCHANGE.”
 This is the only remnant of the old St. Louis Hotel and now serves as a constant reminder of the location’s telling past.